-The use and discharge of chemicals offshore has been closely regulated for many years but different countries have had different systems in place for regulation.
-The OSPAR Decision on the Harmonised Mandatory Control System (HMCS) was introduced in 2000 with a view to unifying regulations regarding the use and reduction of the discharge of offshore chemicals across the Northeast Atlantic region.
+The discharge of oil with produced water has been closely regulated for many years.
+In the same way, the use and discharge of chemicals offshore has also been regulated, but somewhat differently in different countries.
+The OSPAR Decision on the Harmonised Mandatory Control System (HMCS) was introduced with a view to unifying regulations regarding the use and reduction of the discharge of offshore chemicals across the Northeast Atlantic region.
 The objective of the HMCS is to protect the marine environment by identifying those chemicals used in offshore oil and gas operations with the potential for causing an adverse environmental impact, and restricting their use and discharge to the sea.
-Accordingly, the legislation should drive the development and selection of offshore chemicals that have the lowest impact on the marine environment.
-A series of associated Recommendations provide guidance on how to compare the potential environmental impact of different chemicals.
+Accordingly, the legislation should drive the development and selection of offshore chemicals that have the lowest impact on the marine environmental environmental impact of different chemicals.
 This involves the generation of an environmental data set (i.e. toxicity, persistence and bioaccumulation potential) and its evaluation using pre-screening criteria and a decision-support tool called CHARM (Chemical Hazard Assessment and Risk Management) Model.

-This paper gives a brief outline of the requirements of the HMCS and its associated Recommendations and discusses how the CHARM Model assesses surfactants used in the offshore industry.
+This paper gives a brief outline of the requirements of the HMCS and its associated Recommendations and discusses how the CHARM Model assesses the impact of production chemical discharges.